pytorch/pytorch.github.io/_mobile/ios.md

 -all_load
 ```

-To use the custom built libraries the project, replace `#import <LibTorch-Lite/LibTorch-Lite.h>` (in `TorchModule.mm`) which is needed when using LibTorch via Cocoapods with the code below:
+To use the custom built libraries the project, replace `#import <LibTorch-Lite/LibTorch-Lite.h>` (in `TorchModule.mm`) which is needed when using LibTorch-Lite via Cocoapods with the code below:
 ```
 #include <torch/csrc/jit/mobile/import.h>
 #include <torch/csrc/jit/mobile/module.h>